Skip to content

 There may be additional documents relevant to your circumstances that haven’t been listed here.
 If you’re unsure which documents to bring, speak to your defense lawyer before your probation meeting.

 Your first probation meeting will consist of answering questions, reviewing your terms and conditions, and addressing concerns or questions you may have.
-You’ll also be asked to submit a sample for drug and alcohol testing.
+You’ll also be asked to submit a specimen for drug and alcohol testing.

 Introduction and Overview